 The character of Wayne County is still considerably different than that of Rochester and most of Monroe County.
 Although communities in the County are experiencing residential expansion and growth in subdivision development, the predominant character is still rural with villages or Hamlets serving as the community focal point in most towns.
 The continued improvement of the regional road transportation system has significantly lessened the importance of the classic rural economic center causing decline and degradation of the level of services available in many small rural centers.
-Marion is no different than many other communities in this respect.
-With the Hamlet of Marion offering only the most basic commercial services, most community residents likely conduct most of their commercial transactions in the larger commercial centers in Wayne and Monroe County.
+Marion is no different than many other community residents likely conduct most of their commercial transactions in the larger commercial centers in Wayne and Monroe County.